-Nikon D7100 versus Sony A99 II
+Nikon D7100 vs Sony A99 II

-The Nikon D7100 and the Sony Alpha ALT-A99 II are two digital cameras that were revealed to the public, respectively, in February 2013 and September 2016.
+The Nikon D7100 and the Sony Alpha ALT-A99 II are two digital cameras that were officially introduced, respectively, in February 2013 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7100) and a full frame (A99 II) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is somewhat larger (2 percent) than the Nikon D7100.
 Moreover, the A99 II is markedly heavier (11 percent) than the D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.